 Most B&Bs and guesthouses provide breakfast, either included in the room rate or for an extra cost, so you can fill up at the start of each day.
 There’s normally a Full English breakfast on the menu, with bacon, eggs, sausages, beans and toast.
 But if walking after that sounds a bit like hard work, you can usually get lighter options like scrambled eggs on toast or cereal too.

 Although the Cotswolds has no shortage of pubs, they’re not always conveniently positioned on the Cotswold Way trail to make good lunch stops.
-It’s worth double checking each day’s walking route to see if you’ll be passing a pub around the right time – and double check their opening times as they’re not always open every day, especially in low season.
+It’s worth checking each day’s walking route to see if you’ll be passing a pub around the right time (our itinerary details the options) – and double check opening times as they’re not always open every day, especially in low season.

 It’s often easier to take a packed lunch and snacks with you each day.
 Many B&Bs and guesthouses can make a packed lunch for you, or you can find small grocery shops in most towns and villages, though you might not have a huge selection of options.
 Our snack favourites include bananas, dried fruit, nuts, granola bars – and Jelly Babies to get us up the hills.